Guide for Setting Up Your Own Dedicated OpenTTD Server

 cd ~/docker

-docker-compose -f docker-compose-openttd.yml down
+sudo docker compose -f docker-compose-openttd.yml down

-docker pull redditopenttd/openttd
+sudo docker pull redditopenttd/openttd

-docker-compose -f docker-compose-openttd.yml up -d
+sudo docker compose -f docker-compose-openttd.yml up -d

 sudo apt update && sudo apt upgrade